 - Packets can be lost, contain errors, or be duplicated. - Is useful when multiple subscribers are grouped on a single subnet - Is useful when latency is more important than reliability, e.g., teleoperation, audio streaming - Suited for a lossy WiFi or cell modem connection.

-ROS service connection
+ROS topic connection example